N. Korea confirms test of missile capable of striking Guam

 Analyst Cheong Seong-Chang at the private Sejong Institute in South Korea said the Hwasong-12 launch was seen as partially breaking North Korea’s weapons test moratorium.
 In April 2018, when North Korea suspended nuclear and ICBM tests ahead of now-dormant diplomacy with the Trump administration, Kim said North Korea didn’t need to test intermediate-range missiles any longer as well.

 Cheong said North Korea will likely test-launch its existing long-range missile if the United States spearheads fresh sanctions on it.
-Other experts said North Korea could conduct a nuclear test as well.
+Other experts said North Korea could also conduct a nuclear test.

 North Korea has publicly vowed to add more powerful ICBMs and nuclear warheads in its arsenal.
 They include a longer-range ICBM with precision strike capability, a solid-fuel ICBM that improves a weapon’s mobility, a multi-warhead missile, a spy satellite and a super-sized warhead.